preciofishbone/OmniaDocsG2/blocks/user-information-block/index.rst

 **This documentation is just started.**

 Use this block to display user information, for example useful when creating a custom user profile card.
+This block is available in Omnia 7.0 and later.

 Settings
 **************